|

 Be

 Early.
-Most studios start charging at the time
+Most studios start charging at the time agreed

-and be ready to start right away.
+to start right away.

 Focus

 Your Efforts.
-Invite only those people who are
+Invite only those people who are vital

-vital contributors to your recording.
+contributors to your recording.
 Don’t get distracted

 by friends and family who have no role in the recording.
+Stay

-Stay focused on the job at hand.
+focused on the job at hand.

 Don’t